campaignrabbit/site/content/docs/campaigns/create-your-first-on-site-messaging-campaign.md

 title: "Create your first on-site messaging campaign"
 description: "Add call to actions like popups, slide-ins and action bars to create a high CTA and engagement"
 author: "Kowsaliya"
+category: "campaigns"
 ---
 Convert the website visitors into customers by showing personalised messages based on the customer behaviour.

 Here is a best example:

 You can show a 10% coupon in a popup or an action bar when the customer tries to exit your website or shop (it is called an exit-intent marketing).

 Researches found that "Exit-intent based campaigns" can increase your conversions and revenue by at least 50 to 60%.  (**Heads up!** Don't believe those that claim 300% increase.
 That can't be true in a real world scenario!)
 **Exit-intent strategy examples**